meepzh/CIS563-FluidSolver/README.md

     make test

 ### How To Use ###
 Press P to toggle pausing.
+Press Press R to randomly pick a particle to show its neighbors.

+Most SPH parameters can be found in `config/config.json`.
+Some can be found in the scene file, `scene/scene.json`, along with several container dimensions.

 The camera uses the arcball interface and can be controlled with the left and right mouse buttons and the scroll wheel.